What is sustainable fashion?

 – If you really want to find a con here’s one: slow fashion means sticking with what you have for a long time, so this can get difficult to practice when your tastes change.

 NOTE: Quality is key here, take the time to really think about if the pieces suit your style and you can see yourself wearing them for a long time.
 It’s best to start with basics.
 When something breaks, check to see how you can get it repaired before you toss it.
+Slow fashion is truly the number one key element for sustainable fashion.

 - FAIR FASHION